coneheadlarry/MicroserviceA/README.md

 ## HTTP communcation
 To request data from the service, you need to POST a CSV file path to the /convert endpoint.
+The server will return a JSON file.
+It is up to the user to decide what to do with the response.

 ```
 POST URL/convert -F "file path"